batuhanakdeniz/AI-pysc2/README.md

 You can visualize the replays with the full game, or with `pysc2.bin.play`.
 Alternatively you can run `pysc2.bin.replay_actions` to process many replays in parallel.

+# Written Agents

+For finding written our agents, you can check customized.py, q-learning.py and sarsa.py files from directory pysc2/agents .